 Do They Work?

-Typically, hair growth supplements only have a noticeable effect on those with nutritional deficiencies.
+Typically, hair growth supplements used at your local nanoplasty hair straightening salon have a noticeable effect on those with nutritional deficiencies.
 For those suffering from hair loss for other reasons, they may not have much of an effect, even proving disappointing if a result isn’t seen.
 If your body is lacking in key nutrients, however, supplements can offer support for healthier growth and stronger hair overall.

 Typically, sticking to a healthy diet that features a number of these key nutrients can lead to the same or a similar result as a supplement and often in a longer-term fashion.